ChirikjianLab/hrm/README.md

 We develop a motion planning paradigm based on the closed-form Minkowski sum and difference between ellipsoid and general obstacle (bounded as a convex differentiable surface, i.e. superquadrics).
 The algorithms includes: Highway RoadMap (HRM) for both SE(2) and SE(3) rigid body planning problems and a hybrid Probabilistic Highway RoadMap (Prob-HRM) for articulated body planning problems.
 The algorithms have been compared with sampled-based planners from OMPL.
 The benchmark results show that our proposed methods outperform the sample-based planners (i.e. PRM, RRT, RRT-Connect, etc) especially in the narrow-passage problems.

 ## Dependencies
 We provide an installation script for dependencies: [`install-dependencies-on-localhost.sh`](/script/install-dependencies-on-localhost.sh).
-Exectuting it will automatically install all the following required dependencies:
+Exectuting it will automatically install all the following required dependencies on your localhose:
 - [OMPL](https://ompl.kavrakilab.org/installation.html) (version >= 1.5.0): Open Motion Planning Library for sampling-based planners
 - [FCL](https://github.com/flexible-collision-library/fcl) (version >= 0.6.0): Flexible Collision Library for collision detection
 - [CGAL](https://www.cgal.org/) (version >= 5.2.1): Mesh generation as a pre-process